-University of Oxford Academic Year 2023-24
+University of Oxford

+Academic Year 2023-24

-This handbook applies to students starting their course in Michaelmas Term 2023.
+This handbook applies to students who, in Michaelmas 2023, are starting their course (for information relating to the FPE), or are entering the Final Honour School (for information relating to the FHS).
 The information in this handbook may be different for students starting in other years.